 So, yes, Top Ten Gear Listicles are popular.
-But they mostly suck.
-Just like that cheap birthday cake and fruit punch.
+But they mostly suck, just like that cheap birthday cake and fruit punch.

 Here’s my utterly opinionated take on why I think so… Naturally, there are ten reasons.
 Of course.

 - The Top Ten Best Widgets lists assume that there is one item suitable for all situations.
 A sub-1 lb pack that is 35 liters and comfortably carries three days of food is perfect for high mileage days on the Appalachian Trail with its frequent road crossings, resupply, and well-maintained trail.
-Is it best for the Sierra High Route, or the Hayduke?
+Is it best for the Sierra High Route or the Hayduke?
 One tool is not going to do it all in every situation.

-- Tests done by a team to get the top ten best widgets are a little better but they are still just a limited experience.
+- Tests done by a team to get the top ten best widgets are a little better, but they are still just a limited experience.
 See above about What exactly is the best????

 - Top Ten Widget Listicles are often a reflection of advertisers or sponsors.
-Some people, magazines, or gear websites can give honest and thorough reviews despite who gives them the gear or pays them.
+Some people, magazines, or gear websites can give honest and thorough reviews of who gives them the gear or pays them.
 But be wary of Top Ten Widget listings that happen to reflect sponsors or advertisers.

 - Polls that aggregate results are somewhat better but are more reflective of marketing.
-In other words, just because a lot of people use the XYZ Pack on the Appalachian Trail, that does not mean it is the best pack.
+In other words, just because many people use the XYZ Pack on the Appalachian Trail, that does not mean it is the best pack.
 It just means it happens to be the most popular pack available at the most popular outdoor retailer for backpackers: REI.
 Does the most popular pack at REI mean it is the best pack for you?

-Compare this Youtube video
+Compare this YouTube video.

 To this one:

 Both YouTube channels advertise, have sponsors, and make money off their passions.
 But Screenprism does an in-depth analysis of movies and television.
 Which videos are more valuable to someone who wants to dive into film?
 (A plug for Screenprism.
 Excellent YouTube video channel if you enjoy movies or television).
-The Top Ten List can be a launching pad, but not the final destination.
+The Top Ten List can be a launching pad but not the final destination.
 That applies to movies…or backpacking gear.